kirancrazy99/git-github/README.md

 # git-github

-This is just for learning purposer
+This is just for learning purpose